-3 hours AC 2123, 2133 Accounting Internship
+AC 2123, 2133 Accounting Internship

+3 hours

 A supervised work experience (at least nine hours per week) in an actual accounting situation.
-Supervision will be by accounting personnel in business or industry with coordination of the work experience to classroom instruction by the
+Supervision will be by accounting personnel in business or industry with coordination of the work experience to classroom instruction by the instructor.

-instructor.

 Prerequisite: AC 1043 or consent of instructor

+AC 2131 Income Tax\

-1 hour
+1 hour AC 2711-2715 Special Topics 1-5 hours

-Individual Income Tax

 A course designed to cover practical applications of the Federal Tax System as it relates to the individual taxpayer.
 The 1040, 1040A and 1040EZ will be covered along with supporting schedules involving the most frequent types of reporting situations.
 Prerequisite: none

-Offered when demand is indicated.
+\Offered when demand is indicated.